fenago/tableau-intermediate/lab-guides/md/Lab_11.md

-In this recipe, we learned how to detect outliers.
+In this lab, we learned how to detect outliers.
 Outliers are extreme values that stand out from the other values in the sample.
 In order to detect outliers, we relied on a commonly used conventional rule---outliers are all values that deviate from the mean more than